swiftly-solution/documentation/src/docs/scripting/events/gameevents/onvotepassed.md

 ---

 # OnVotePassed
-This event is triggered when vote_passed is triggered
+This event is triggered when vote_passed is triggered.
 ::: tabs
 @tab Lua
 ```lua